jwsohn612/jwsohn612.github.io/_posts/2021-10-04-Variable Selection (paper review).md

 ---
 layout: post
-title: Variable Selection via sparse prior
+title: Bayesian Linear Regression via sparse prior
 subtitle: Paper Review
-date: 2021-09-23 00:00:00
+date: 2021-10-04 00:00:00
 use_math: true
 ---

-This is review of "Bayesian Linear Regression with Sparse Priors", Castillo, et al., 2018, The Annals of Statistics.
+This is review of "Bayesian linear regression with sparse priors.", Castillo, et al.,  The Annals of Statistics 43.5 (2015): 1986-2018.
 This post is just written for individual study, so do not expect something special beyond the paper.

 # Sparse Linear Models